zephyrproject-rtos/trusted-firmware-m/docs/readme.rst

 ..
 Note::
     The software implementation contained in this project is designed to be a reference implementation of the Platform Security Architecture (PSA).
-    It currently does not implement all the features of that architecture, however we expect the code to evolve along with the specifications.

 Terms ``TFM`` and ``TF-M`` are commonly used in documents and code and both refer to ``Trusted Firmware M.`` :doc:`Glossary </docs/glossary>` has the list